Income tax Dates

 Groups will be allocated a group representative IRD number for yearly imputation returns to be filed under.
 Group members, where required, will still need to file their own income tax returns and meet all other tax obligations as normal.

-The group will need to choose a 'nominated company' who will be the point of contact and have responsibility for return filing.
+The group will need to choose a 'nominated company' who will be the point of contact and have responsibility for group return filing.

 For Trans-Tasman imputation groups, the nominated company must be a New Zealand resident.